-The national tourism board of Portugal, Turismo de Portugal, launched a “Clean & Safe” certification for hotels, travel agencies, and tourism entertainment companies on April 24.
+The national tourism board of Portugal, Turismo de Portugal, launched a “Clean & Safe” certification for hotels and tourist sites on April 24.
 To earn the validation, the hotel (or other company) must sign a Declaration of Commitment to certain hygiene and cleaning processes informed by the country’s Directorate-General of Health.
 Participation is free and optional, and Turismo de Portugal will carry out audits of those who opt in.

 The Singaporean government has created the SG Clean certification.
 Hotels, restaurants, hawker centers, shopping malls, and cruise terminals that adhere to a list of criteria will earn the quality mark, and many already have.
 You can see a full list of all certified establishments at sgclean.gov.sg.